astupidmoose/btcpay_rates_woocommerce/README.md

 # How to Setup
 Edit the following variable with your own settings:

-$serverurl - Add your default URL for the login screen of your BTCPay login
+$serverurl - Add your default URL for the login screen of your BTCPay login.
+(Make sure you use HTTPS:// if available)

 $storeID - This is the actual store ID from BTCpay.
 To find this, setup a storethen click "Stores>Settings" and copy the ID field.